woojiahao/tp/docs/team/sp4ce-cowboy.md

 UniCa$h is a desktop application for university students who want to be more financially conscious.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-UniCa$h is designed for users who are proficient with the CLI.
-UniCa$h is written in Java 11, spanning about [20 KLoC](https://nus-cs2103-ay2324s1.github.io/tp-dashboard/?search=T16-3&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=AY2324S1-CS2103-T16-3%2Ftp%5Bmaster%5D&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code&since=2023-09-22&isTabOnMergedGroup=true&tabOpen=true&tabType=authorship&tabAuthor=elhy1999&tabRepo=AY2324S1-CS2103-T16-3%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=true&authorshipFileTypes=docs~functional-code~test-code&authorshipIsBinaryFileTypeChecked=false&authorshipIsIgnoredFilesChecked=false)
+UniCa$h is designed for users who are proficient with the CLI, written in Java 11, spanning about [20 KLoC](https://nus-cs2103-ay2324s1.github.io/tp-dashboard/?search=T16-3&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=AY2324S1-CS2103-T16-3%2Ftp%5Bmaster%5D&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code&since=2023-09-22&isTabOnMergedGroup=true&tabOpen=true&tabType=authorship&tabAuthor=elhy1999&tabRepo=AY2324S1-CS2103-T16-3%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=true&authorshipFileTypes=docs~functional-code~test-code&authorshipIsBinaryFileTypeChecked=false&authorshipIsIgnoredFilesChecked=false).
+My contributions are given below.
 ---

-### My Contributions

 ### Functional Features